microsoft/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to Azure SQL.md

     ![The successful connection message is highlighted in the Output window.](./media/ssma-connect-to-azure-sql.png "View the successful connection message")

-20. Navigate the lower left hand pane in the SSMA tool.
+20. Navigate the lower left-hand pane in the SSMA tool.
 In the Azure SQL Database Metadata Explorer, expand the server node, then Databases.
 You should see Northwind listed.

     ![Northwind is highlighted under Databases in Azure SQL Database Metadata Explorer.](./media/azure-sql-db-metadata-explorer.png "Verify the Northwind listing")